JackMcKew/jackmckew.dev/drafts/2020/intro-to-kubernetes/intro-to-kubernetes.md

 - LoadBalancer

 NodePort services allow us to expose a container to the outside network (only for development purposes).
 We can use selectors and labels to be the equivalent of our service names in docker-compose.

+## Kubectl

+Kubectl is the tool that we use to manage our Kubernetes clusters.
+If we want to pass a config file into `kubectl` we use the command `kubectl apply -f [filename]`.
+Similar to `docker ps`, if we want to see all the running pods in our cluster, we can run `kubectl get pods`.
+Furthermore, to get all the running services we can run `kubectl get services`.

+Once we have a pod running, we can check to see what containers are running with `docker ps`.
+If we kill the container running inside the pod, we will notice that if we run `docker ps` once again, it'll be live again.
+Kubernetes will try to restart any containers if anything goes wrong.
+Kubernetes will try it's best to keep the application in the state that we provide in the configuration.